The Early Years

 1972 – Present: Building a Modern Fire Department

-The firehouse that stands today was built as a permanent home for the PVFD circa 1972.
+The firehouse that stands today was built as a permanent home for the PVFD in 1973.
 At that time, it housed the Army “deuce-and-a-half” tanker and the newest addition to the fleet, a 1958 Chevy panel truck, which carried ladders and other equipment.
-The department obtained its first purpose-built firefighting apparatus in 1981, an American LaFrance pumper which was painstakingly refurbished in-house.
-This apparatus fleet can be seen in the October 1981 Neil Rappaport photo below.
-The ALF served Pawlet until 1998, when it was replaced by ETA 542, Pawlet’s first brand new fire apparatus.
 The first auction was held at the firehouse that summer, with auctioneer Buss Mars presiding, to help recoup costs associated with the new building.
+As the 1970’s went on, a circa 1960 Maxim pumper was added to Pawlet’s apparatus fleet, and a Chevy pickup replaced the panel truck.

 In this era, dispatch was conducted using a system of fire phones, which were a party line that townspeople would call in an emergency.
 Ten phones on this line were distributed throughout town, one in Mach’s Store and the others in firefighters’ homes.
 Firefighters would field the emergency calls themselves, and then call other members to alert them, going down a “call tree.”
 A whistle mounted in the cupola of the Town Hall would alert firefighters in the village that their help was needed.
 This system remained in use until the early 1990’s, when it was replaced by radio pagers.